Canon 2000D vs 600D

 Review summary: Canon 2000D vs 600D

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Canon 600D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: